Striveworks/valor/docs/installation.md

 docker compose --env-file ./api/.env.testing up
 ```

-This will set up the backend service, the database, run database migration job, set necessary the environment variables, etc. To rest that everything is running properly, the endpoint `localhost:8000/health` should return `{"status":"ok"}`
+This will set up the necessary environment variables, start both the API and database services, and run the database migration job.
+To rest that everything is running properly, the endpoint `localhost:8000/health` should return `{"status":"ok"}`

-**Note: this is not a secure deployment of Valor, and is only recommended for development and testing purposes**.
+**Note: running Valor this way is not intended for production and scalable use, and is only recommended for development and testing purposes**.

-### Using docker for the REST API and a hosted database
+### Deploying via Docker and a hosted database

 For a more production grade deployment, we publish the images `ghcr.io/striveworks/valor/valor-service` for the REST API, and `ghcr.io/striveworks/valor/migrations`, which is used for setting up the database and migrations.
 These can be paired with any Postgres database with the PostGIS extension.